stationhead/android-assessment-vinyl/README.md

     - The album art for the track should appear as the label of the record.

-        * If the track is from a single, than the small record image should be used, and it should rotate at 45 rpm (revolutions per minute)
+    - it should rotate at 45 rpm (revolutions per minute)

-        * If the track is from an album, than the large record image should be used, and it should rotate at 33⅓ rpm

-        * _Note:  It's not obvious in the mockups, but the spindle hole in the middle of the record should be fully transparent, and show through to the view below_
+    - _Note:  It's not obvious in the mockups, but the spindle hole in the middle of the record should be fully transparent, and show through to the view below_

-* When the record animation is visible, tapping outside the record should dismiss the record animation.
+* When the record is visible, tapping outside the record should dismiss the record animation.

 * Tapping on the record animation should pause (or if paused, restart) the rotation.